Amannor/redhat_final_proj/README.md

 The main challenge in this project was getting the raw data, identifying and extracting the relevant parts in it and finally prepare it in a scheme like in the FB article.
 The first challenege was to choose a project that has enough "meat" (e.g. pull requests, large test suites etc.).
 With the advice of Gil Klein from Red Hat, the OpenShift project was selected.
-The second part was a long and tedious cycle of trial & error that invloved vieweing and manually analyzing the structure of OpenShift's CI system, its test-running outputs, the way it ran tests and documented their state (e.g. fai\success\skip) etc.
+The second part was a long and tedious cycle of trial & error that invloved vieweing and manually analyzing the structure of OpenShift's CI system, its test-running outputs, the way it ran tests and documented their state (e.g. fail\success\skip) etc.
-From all the data related challeneges, the one that took the most was to create a mapping between the a test's "name"\"identifier" (also referd to as test's "locator" in RedHat's parlance) and the file that contains that test in the [OpenShift project's repo](https://github.com/openshift/origin) - a maooing needed for later use by the learning algorithm.
+From all the data related challeneges, the one that took the most time was to create a mapping between the a test's "name"\"identifier" (also referd to as test's "locator" in RedHat's parlance) and the file that contains that test in the [OpenShift project's repo](https://github.com/openshift/origin).
+That mapping is needed for later use by the learning algorithm.
 Eventually we were able to find a good-enough mapping.
-Also, in order to make the program run in reasonalbe time, we chose to calculate an "alleviated" version of the "real world" - once a valid mapping was found - no future attempts were made to map a test locator to its file.
+Also, in order to make the program run in reasonalbe time, we chose to calculate an "alleviated" version of the "real world": once a valid mapping (i.e. a valid path in the github repo) was found, no future attempts were made to map a test locator to its file.
+This assumption is "alleviated" since in the real world, a given test locator can be mapped to different file\s at different times.

 ## Files description
     .
     ├── README.md                                            # This file
-    ├── scraper                                              # Folder the code that creates the data files │   ├── fetch_files_history.py                           # Fetches changes history of the files in the OpenShift project │   ├── create_tests_to_paths_mapping.py                 # Maps between test "locators" (i.e. the string used to run them in CI\CD) and the path of the file test (in the OpenShift Github)
+    ├── scraper                                              # Folder containing the code that creates the data files │   ├── fetch_files_history.py                           # Fetches changes history of the files in the OpenShift project │   ├── create_tests_to_paths_mapping.py                 # Maps between test "locators" (i.e. the string used to run them in CI\CD) and the path of the file test (in the OpenShift Github)
     │   ├── scraper_changeset_to_all_tests_locators_only.py  # Creates a list of code changesets.
-Each changeset is mapped to it's metadata and a list of tests run on this changeset
+Each changeset is mapped to its metadata and a list of tests run on this changeset
     │   ├── CONSTS.py                                        # Holds the shared configuration values and constants used by files in this folder
     │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder │   └── sample_data                                      # Contains the output of python scripts
     |       ├── changeset_to_tests                           # Contains files created by scraper_changeset_to_all_tests_locators_only.py
     |       ├── files_changes_history                        # Contains files created by fetch_files_history.py
     |       └── tests_locators_to_paths                      # Contains files created by create_tests_to_paths_mapping.py
-    └── Learner
-    │   ├── TestLearner.py                                   # Prepares the flatten json and csv from scraper output, and learns and predicts with xgboost
+    └── Learner                                              # Folder containing the code that processes the data files │   ├── TestLearner.py                                   # Prepares the flatten json and csv from the scraper's output, and learns and predicts using xgboost
     │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder │   ├── learner_schema.json                              # json schema file
     │   └── output                                           # output directory